percona/postgresql-docs/docs/solutions/ha-setup-yum.md

     ETCD_INITIAL_CLUSTER_STATE="existing"
     ```

-7. Edit the `/etc/etcd/etcd.conf` configuration file on `node2` and add the output from step 6:
+7. Edit the `/etc/etcd/etcd.conf` configuration file on `node2` and add the output from the `add` command:

     ```text
     [Member]